Section: Zeir and Nukva — General Principles (Openings 115–118)

 Source — English (Greenbaum):

-> This is why it sometimes appears as if Leah is secondary, because Leah is intrinsically only the hind parts of Imma built up into a separate Partzuf.
+This is why it sometimes appears as if Leah is secondary, because Leah is intrinsically only the hind parts of Imma built up into a separate Partzuf.
 On the other hand Leah is of primary importance inasmuch as she also contains the inner soul of the Nukva.
-Plain English:

 What this paragraph does.
 Names the two-aspect doctrine in operational form: Leah-as-secondary (intrinsic, hind parts) vs Leah-as-primary (inclusive, inner Nukva).
 Predicts the dual register in Lurianic literature.